It’s the most wonderful time of the year…

 “Same Procedure as Last Year, Miss Sophie?”

-The comedy centres on an older woman, who sits at a table with all empty seats.
+The comedy centers on an older woman, who sits at a table with all empty seats.
 Her loyal butler James must fill in for her four departed friends - and that includes lots of drinks before every course.
-This black-and-white German sketch (in English) has been aired every single year since 1980 and Danes love it.
+This black-and-white German sketch (in English) has aired every single year since 1980, and Danes love it!

 Midnight traditions

-Just as the countdown to midnight begins, all party guests will turn on the TV to see the live broadcast from the City Hall Square in Copenhagen where the bells will ring 12 times at midnight.
-The rather unusual tradition at this point is that many Danes will get on a chair/a sofa/anything above floor level and jump down aka ‘jump into the New Year’ when the clock strikes midnight.
+Just as the countdown to midnight begins, all party guests turn on the TV to watch the live broadcast from City Hall Square in Copenhagen, where the bells ring 12 times at midnight.
+At this moment, many Danes follow the rather unusual tradition of getting on a chair, sofa, or anything above floor level and jumping down as the clock strikes midnight – literally ‘jumping into the New Year.’
 It is seen as good luck so unless you have weak ankles, join the Danes and jump into the New Year at midnight.

-January the 1st Danes sleep in, finish our New Year resolutions, and eat leftovers.
+On January the 1st Danes sleep in, finish their New Year resolutions, and eat leftovers.
 Most shops are closed on the day so make sure to have some frozen pizzas on hand.

 We hope you’ll enjoy the month of December.
-No matter if or how you celebrate Christmas, December is cold and cosy and has lots to offer.
-If you want a taste of some of the Danish Christmas traditions, make sure you sign up to our ISO Christmas Part on December the 9th.
+No matter if or how you celebrate Christmas, December is cold and cozy and has lots to offer.
+If you want a taste of some of the Danish Christmas traditions, make sure you sign up to the International Staff Office Christmas Hygge on December the 7th.

 We hope to see you around!